-In all cases, for candidates whose first language is not English, minimum standards of written and spoken English are an IELTS score of 6.5 (no individual test score below 5.5) or TOEFL IBT score 90-95 (minimum scores of 21 in Listening and Writing, 22 in Reading and 23 in Speaking).
+In all cases, for candidates whose first language is not English, minimum standards of written and spoken English are an IELTS score of 6.5 (no individual test score below 5.5).
+Applicants with slightly lower scores have the opportunity to attend the University's Pre-Sessional English classes. to bring up their level to this standard.

-Online applications are open for September 2013 entry (2013-14) via the 'Apply' link below.
-Please also refer to the Entry Requirements section above.
+Online applications are open for September 2014 entry (2014-15) via the 'Apply' link below.
+Please refer to further details below and the Entry Requirements section above.

 INTERNATIONAL STUDENTS: Please upload copies of supporting documentation when submitting your online application (including full degree transcripts, CV and Supporting Statement) - see 'Frequently asked Questions' for further details on documents and tuition fees.
-We advise applications are submitted in time to fulfill all academic and financial conditions by June 2013.
+We advise applications are submitted in time to fulfill all academic and financial conditions by end July 2014.

 (High-calibre applicants with a 1st-class honours degree who wish to apply for University scholarships, would also need to submit a separate formal scholarship application - see 'Funding Opportunities' for details.

 HOME/EU STUDENTS: When submitting your application, please upload copies of degree transcripts, CV, Supporting Statement and academic reference letters if available.
-The deadline for Home/EU applications is 31st August 2013, but early applications are encouraged due to limited places, as offers decisions are normally made staight away.
+Due to the limited number of home/EU places, a waiting list may operate for Sept 2014 applications closer to the start of term.